danosilva81/MineSweeper/README.md

 # Minesweeper API

-This is a Restfull API to play Minesweeper.
+This is a Restful API to play Minesweeper developed with .NET Core, using as data storage a document database in MongoDb.

 This is a test exercise by [Software Engineer Daniel Silva Jiménez](https://www.linkedin.com/in/daniel-silva-jim%C3%A9nez-12871653)